 SO WHAT INSPIRED ME TO BECOME A WEDDING DRESSMAKER?

 I’m from a small town in the West Midlands where I was born.
-My parents arrived in the UK in the 1960’s, part of the ‘Windrush generation’ who were invited to come to Britain where they could find work and build a better life for themselves.
+My parents who were part of the ‘Windrush generation’ arrived in the UK in the 1960’s following an invitation from the British government to come to Britain where they could find work and build a better life for themselves.

-Growing up, I remember quite vividly how Saturday night was party night.
-Where the women would dress like they hadn’t a care in the world.
+Growing up, I remember quite vividly how Saturday night was party night and my aunts would dress like they hadn’t a care in the world despite the hardships.
 They were the true masters of innovation and fashion on a budget.
-They couldn’t afford designer labels and worked hard in the local factories, where every penny earned went towards raising their families in the UK and sending money for those who were left ‘back home’.
+They couldn’t afford designer labels, but would work hard in the local factories, where every penny earned went towards raising their families in the UK and sending money for those who were left ‘back home’.

 Working in the fashion industry for many years for high end designers enabled me to master the skills required to create high quality garments from luxury fabrics.
 And that experience means that I am one a few highly skilled London Wedding Dressmakers & Designers who can achieve impeccably fitted gowns with appropriate balance and style for the individual.
 Handcrafting bespoke gowns for high profile clients is an art form.
 There have been occasions where I have created gowns for clients whom I have never even meet in person; requiring indepth understanding of both the clients needs and the job itself, to be able to cut and fit remotely, is dressmaking at a higher level.
 Of my most favored skill (that my clients benefit from), is my ability to create discreet internal corsetry that is supportive, redefines the waistline and elongates the body totally without surgery.

 In short, I could [probably] craft any gown with minimal fittings [one of which could take place online] having done so many times over the years.
 But there is nothing that I enjoy more than working one-to-one with clients and the joy of seeing their transformation as the gown progresses at each fitting.